hzdg/django-ecstatic/README.rst

 .. note::

     Notice that we're still including ``CachedStaticFilesMixin``.
-It's still needed for the post-processing, and to figure out which URL should be inserted into the manifest.
+It (or Django's version) is still needed for the post-processing, and to figure out which URL should be inserted into the manifest.

 With this mixin, the storage no longer needs access to the built files to determine their hashes (and therefore URLs); it only needs to access the